isayiahlim/BiasBusterNews/README.md

 We believe that well-informed citizens are essential for a thriving democracy, and we're committed to helping you become one.

 ## How to Install + Use
 Download the repository and run website locally (for which you will need a live server), or access it through GitHub pages here - https://isayiahlim.github.io/bootstrap/index.html.
-You will need an API key from newsapi.org, which you can get for free.
+You will need an API key from newsapi.org, which you can get for free, and you will need to manually change the key in the index.html file.
 Unfortunately, we do not have the financial resources to gain access to the premium version of the NewsAPI, which currently limits the number of calls we can make to it every day, thus requiring the user to download and manually enter the API Key.
 Ideally with the right resources, our website would be fully functional on its own.
 On the home page, scroll to the slider and slide it to the left or right to describe your political alignment.
 All news articles will be updated to be personalized to you; continue to explore the website and read articles to bust your biases.